-Over the course of two months, regular adverts for something called Wuka Period Pants began to appear on my feed.
+Over the course of two months, regular adverts for something called Wuka Period Pants and the DAME applicator began to appear on my feed.
 They looked comfortable and fun, and kept popping up in-between posts from my Mum and UniLad.

 Eventually, I relented and bought a pair.
-Apparently, this purchase triggered some sort of algorithmic epiphany and very quickly, the period pants were replaced with alluring promotions for ‘cervix hugging’ menstrual cups and bamboo toothbrushes painted pretty colours.
+Apparently, this purchase triggered some sort of algorithmic epiphany and very quickly, the period pants were replaced with alluring promotions for ‘cervix hugging’ menstrual cups and bamboo toothbrushes.

-After trialling my many products (the period pants and menstrual cup going down a storm with my uterus), Facebook flashed me a new treat: a new, natural deodorant.
+After trialling my many products (the period pants going down a storm with my uterus), Facebook flashed me a new treat: a natural deodorant.

 Confident that any woman willing to purchase something called ‘period panties’ would undoubtedly be unable to resist the lure of au naturel underarms, the adverts for Nuud deodorant came thick and fast.

-Coupled with testimonies about the sustainability aspect of the product – its bioplastic sugar cane tube and vegan friendly formula – my wannabe activist was stirred.
-I needed to buy some.
+Coupled with testimonies confirming the sustainability of the product, complete with its bioplastic sugar cane tube and vegan friendly formula, my wannabe activist was stirred.

-Before I start my review of Nuud deodorant, I wanted to quickly touch upon a few questions that you might have before making the swap from a chemical-based deodorant, to an all natural formula.
+Before I start my review of Nuud deodorant, I wanted to quickly touch upon a few questions you might have before making the swap from a chemical-based deodorant to an all natural formula.